 Most of the major metro and regional cities have various shopping centres to meet all your shopping needs under one roof.

 Opening hours for the shopping centres usually Monday to Friday 9 to 5 with some opening till late on Thursday and Friday nights.
 Most of the shopping centres are also open on Saturday and Sunday between 9 to 5 as well.

-If you are looking for a bargains or are after some inexpensive shopping then you should head down to some of your nearest factory outlets.
-They usually sell overstocked, out of season and previous models and design at much discounted rates.
+If you are looking for a bargain or are after some inexpensive shopping then you should head down to some of your nearest factory outlets.
+They usually sell overstocked, out of season and previous models and design at much-discounted rates.
 Outlets like DFO (Direct Factory Outlets) are really popular among overseas students and residents alike.